pavanp5/2d_object_detection/writeup.md

 nms threshold of 1e-02 and 1e-01 were tried but they reduced the precision and recall and so 1e-08 was used with iou of 0.6.

 Kmeans Clustering was used on the ground truth bounding boxes to derive suitable anchor box aspect ratios.
-The code and plots for the same can be observed at teh end of this notebook[anchor box calculation at the end of this notebook](https://github.com/pavanp5/2d_object_detection/blob/main/Augmentations.ipynb).
+The code and plots for the same can be observed at teh end of this notebook [anchor box calculation at the end of this notebook](https://github.com/pavanp5/2d_object_detection/blob/main/Augmentations.ipynb).

 Cosine decay scheduler has been used.
 The classification, localization loss and learning rate decay plots can ve viewed on the tensorboard in this notebook [Tensorboard dev plots](https://github.com/pavanp5/2d_object_detection/blob/main/Tensorboard_log_plots.ipynb).